PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Stout merchant, from down here it looks like you are blushing."

 "Oh, uh, it's just the heat.
 The sunshine you see.
 I'm not used to it on account of I'm in my shop all the time," said Boltac, mopping at his face with his sleeve.

-And besides.
-If you're so smart, why are you coming along?
-What's in it for you?"
+As Boltac covered his emotion, Relan climbed aboard the coach and sat beside Boltac.
+"True love.
+It is a noble cause.
+I will lend you my sword, stout merchant."

+"You mean, you're gonna lend me my own sword!"

+"It's just a figure of speech," Relan muttered.
+Boltac hitched the reins and the heavy draft horses lurched the carriage into motion.

+"Ahh, I know kid," said Boltac.
+"You got a good heart, but you're kind of an idiot.
+No offense.
+I mean, think about this.
+What is in this for you?"

-"Well," he said, "I'll get to make a name for myself.
+"Well, I'll get to make a name for myself.
 Be somebody.
 Maybe get a girl of my own."

 "Y'know we're going to get killed.
 You're definitely going to get killed.
 And it's not even your girl."